ehoang0106/notes/OIDC/gh-action-aws.md

 GitHub repo and GitHub branch

 Create a custom policy or a existing aws permission.
-This is for permissions the role can do on AWS account
+This is for permissions the role can do on AWS account. *This step is important*

 Enter Role name and done